 You must upload the following in the supporting documentation section.
 (Please use only the following formats- pdf, word, jpeg or excel.
 We can only guarantee these formats will be accepted)

 - Other: please upload a comprehensive date-ordered list (showing 2020 first in the list and going backwards, that is, 2020, 2019, 2018) of your sporting achievements, including times and placing/ranking.

 - You can choose to add copies of your most outstanding sporting certificates/awards/copies of media articles that make you stand out in your chosen sport.

 The assessment is made on the basis of an assessment in accordance with the following five categories:

 Applicants may be requested to attend an interview.

-Maximum value is $44,000, paid in instalments.
-Instalments of $5,500 are payable in trimester 1 and trimester 2, provided conditions are met, each year up to maximum value of the scholarship or minimum duration of the program, whichever is the lesser.
+Payments of $5,500 are made in trimester 1 and trimester 2, provided conditions are met, each year up to maximum value of the scholarship per annum or minimum duration of the program, for which the scholarship was awarded, whichever is the lesser.

 Payments are made up to six weeks after the Census Date subject to satisfying scholarship Terms and conditions.

 Commonwealth Games Australia (CGA) is committed to accurately identifying the specific needs of their members, partners and stakeholders and to developing/delivering systems, programs and support designed specifically to meet these needs.
 They work with key partners such as Griffith University (GU) to achieve these goals.

 CGA wishes to acknowledge and honour the memory of Ron Clarke AO MBE, by establishing the Ron Clarke Griffith Futures Scholarship.